nishudevil/cis6930sp24-assignment0/COLLABORATORS.md

 Stackoverflow | https://stackoverflow.com/questions/34596967/python-inserting-list-of-tuples-into-sqlite | Helped me to insert data into sqllite3 DB

 Stackoverflow | Help in regex for checking date pattern and for [A-Z][a-z] pattern

+Simplilearn | https://www.simplilearn.com/tutorials/python-tutorial/python-check-if-file-exists | To check if a file is crated or not